From £94,860.00 or £1,314.63 on LeaseFetcher.

 Not as exciting to drive as a Porsche Panamera

-The Audi RS7 is back for a second innings and you’ll be relieved (or perhaps you won’t?) that they’ve now included 5 seats to compete with the best compact saloons on the market.
-Great, another family friendly Audi saloon.
+The Audi RS7 is back for a second innings and you’ll be relieved (or perhaps you won’t?) that they’ve now included 5 seats to compete with the likes of the Porsche Panamera and Mercedes AMG GT 4-door.

 Except, the new Audi RS7 Sportback isn’t your run-of-the-mill saloon.
 As the RS in the name suggests, this car is more attuned to the racing track than the suburban sprawl.
 It manages 0-62mph in 3.6 seconds and has a top speed of 155mph.
 The quattro all-wheel-drive system provides fantastic cornering for a car of its size.
 We’re not going to lie, if you told us that your ‘ideal’ family car would allow you to pack in your wife and three kids for one of your adrenaline-fuelled joy-rides along the autobahn, we’d actually be rather concerned.
 But hey, it’s a niche in the market and Audi probably knows it’s fanbase better than we do!

 It packs a punchy twin-turbo V8 with cylinder-on-demand technology to reduce fuel consumption.
 Paired with a mild-hybrid system for marginally improved fuel economy, this uber-practical sports car almost makes you feel like you’re doing the environment a favour (you’re not, of course).